haskell-serbia/tutorials/dependent_types.md

 ## Lambda Cube

-[Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the term from Type Theory and Math Logic.
-It builds on top of [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) defining all possible type systems where each axes is the new abstraction.
-So going in some order from simple to more complex systems we first arrive to what every programming language has :
+Haskell is based on concepts from Category Theory, Type Theory, Math Logic etc. [Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the framework for exploring the forms of abstraction.
+Going in some order from simple to more complex systems we first arrive to what every programming language has :

 **Values depending on values** (_functions_)
 - This simply means that you have some sort of relation between variables if they are used in terms of each other.